SULO Pizza Tutorial

 You will learn: How to represent processes with typed participants, how to distinguish identity-preserving from identity-destroying change, and how to assert sequential ordering of processes.

-This notebook introduces sulo-ext, a small extension ontology that adds process sub-types and role classes not present in SULO core.
-The dough-making process is modelled twice: once linking the process directly to ingredient classes, and once using role reification — each ingredient plays a typed role (TargetRole, OutputRole, AgentRole) that precisely characterises how it participates.
+This notebook introduces PRO (https://w3id.org/ontostart/pro/), a small participation-role ontology that adds process sub-types and a role taxonomy not present in SULO core.
+The dough-making process is modelled twice: once linking the process directly to ingredient classes, and once using the Process-Role-Object (PRO) pattern — each ingredient plays a typed role (ConsumedRole, OutputRole, AgentRole) that precisely characterises how it participates.

 | Process type | Identity of participants |